Understanding and applying the 3-2-1 backup rule for data security

 The chief disadvantages of the 3-2-1 rule are the following:

 • Not for every business — The 3-2-1 backup rule doesn’t apply equally to every company in every backup situation.
-Rather, the 3-2-1 backup rule is intended to serve as a baseline not as a fixed rule that works for all organizations.
+Rather, the 3-2-1 backup rule is intended to serve as a baseline, not a fixed rule that works for all organizations.

-• Outpaced by evolving cyber threats — Both cybercriminals and the technology they have at their disposal are rapidly advancing and the 3-2-1 backup rule may turn out to be insufficient protection.
-For some organizations, it may be a bit outdated and not able to efficiently protect their data from more advanced data disasters or threats.
+• Outpaced by evolving cyber threats — Cybercriminals and the technology they use are rapidly advancing, and the 3-2-1 backup rule may prove insufficient protection.
+For some organizations, it may be a bit outdated and not efficiently protect their data from more advanced data disasters or threats.

 How to manage and implement 3-2-1 backup?